 “Everything is always so fresh.
-I’m really into food and [Mahle] belongs to a co-op, so she buys a lot of stuff locally, she gets her meat from a local butcher, uses local coffee.
+I’m really into food and [chef] belongs to a co-op, so [he] buys a lot of stuff locally, [he] gets meat from a local butcher, and uses local coffee.
 That stuff makes a difference.”

 ~ Kathy A., Delaware